GSA/idmanagement.gov/_playbooks/playbook-dira.md

 ## Step 4.
 Finalize Digital Identity Acceptance Statement

 Formalize the results of the assessment process with a Digital Identity Acceptance Statement (DIAS).
-A DIAS must include a minimum set of information about the risk assessment and the assessed and implemented assurance levels.[21]({{site.baseurl}}/playbooks/dira/#fn:21)
+A DIAS must include a minimum set of information about the risk assessment and the assessed and implemented assurance levels.[21](#fnref:21){:id="fn:21"}

-An example of a [DIAS]({{site.baseurl}}/docs/playbook-dira-dias-template.docx) is included in [Appendix B. Examples and Templates]({{site.baseurl}}/playbooks/dira/#appendix-b-examples-and-templates).
+An example of a [DIAS]({{site.baseurl}}/docs/playbook-dira-dias-template.docx) is included in [Appendix B. Examples and Templates](#appendix-b-examples-and-templates).

 ## Step 5.
 Reassess